AspenForester/AspenForester.github.io/_drafts/2021-01-01-Get_Teams_Info_with_MSGraph_API.md

     $allmembers += $memberRequest.value
 }
 ```
-Distinguishing the "guests" from the internal "members" is just a matter of examining the User Principal Name (UPN), AzureAD guests will have "EXT" in middle of the UPN.
+Distinguishing the "guests" from the internal "members" is just a matter of examining the User Principal Name (UPN); AzureAD guests will have "EXT" in middle of the UPN.
 ```PowerShell
 $Members = $allmembers | Where-Object userPrincipalName -notlike "*EXT*"
 $Guests = $allmembers | Where-Object userPrincipalName -like "*EXT*"